Portfolio Index

 |---|---|---|---|---|---|

-| 22 | Distributed Witnessing as an Emerging Informational Condition: A Continuity Architecture for AI-Mediated Society | Discover Artificial Intelligence | Distributed witnessing, continuity architecture, society, and AI-mediated informational conditions. | Under review | Read HTML |
+| 22 | Distributed Witnessing as an Emerging Informational Condition: A Continuity Architecture for AI-Mediated Societies | Discover Artificial Intelligence | Distributed witnessing, continuity architecture, society, and AI-mediated informational conditions. | Under review | Read Pre-print |

-| 21 | Evaluability in AI-Mediated Systems When Verification Costs More Than Persuasion | Discover Artificial Intelligence | Evaluability, verification costs, persuasion, and AI-mediated knowledge systems. | Under review | Read HTML |
+| 21 | Evaluability in AI-Mediated Systems When Verification Costs More Than Persuasion | Discover Artificial Intelligence | Evaluability, verification costs, persuasion, and AI-mediated knowledge systems. | Rejected with Peer Review Feedback | Read Pre-print |

-| 20 | Historical Intelligibility Under Computational Mediation | History and Theory | Historical intelligibility, synthetic mediation, reconstruction, and interpretive continuity. | Under review | Read HTML |
+| 20 | Historical Intelligibility Under Computational Mediation | History and Theory | Historical intelligibility, synthetic mediation, reconstruction, and interpretive continuity. | Under review | Read Pre-print |

-| 16 | Loss of External Evaluability | AI & Society | External evaluability, system opacity, and conditions of independent assessment. | Editorial Return | Read HTML |
+| 16 | Loss of External Evaluability | AI & Society | External evaluability, system opacity, and conditions of independent assessment. | Editorial Return - Absorbed into future submission | Read HTML |

-| 15 | Systemic Risk and the Breakdown of Evaluation in AI-Mediated Knowledge Systems | New Media & Society | Systemic risk, evaluation breakdown, knowledge systems, and public understanding. | Under review | Read HTML |
+| 15 | Systemic Risk and the Breakdown of Evaluation in AI-Mediated Knowledge Systems | New Media & Society | Systemic risk, evaluation breakdown, knowledge systems, and public understanding. | Developmental Submission - Summary Archived | Read HTML |

-| 14 | Uncertainty Limits of Explanation | Research portfolio | Uncertainty, explanation, interpretive limits, and knowledge conditions. | Summary Archived | Read Summary |
+| 14 | Uncertainty Limits of Explanation | Research portfolio | Uncertainty, explanation, interpretive limits, and knowledge conditions. | Developmental Submission - Summary Archived | Read Summary |

-| 13 | Verification as Preservation Infrastructure Under AI-Mediated Transformation | AI and Ethics | Verification, preservation infrastructure, ethics, and AI-mediated transformation. | Under review | Read HTML |
+| 13 | Verification as Preservation Infrastructure Under AI-Mediated Transformation | Postdigital Science and Education | Verification, preservation infrastructure, ethics, and AI-mediated transformation. | Developmental Submission - Summary Archived | Read HTML |

 | 12 | Missing / Not Used | No current public file | Number absent from current research portfolio sequence. | Missing | No file |